nuejs/nue/packages/nuejs.org/hyper/index.md

 ## Changes from Nue JS

-Hyper is a rewrite of the current Nue JS library with the following improvements:
+Hyper is a rewrite of the current [Nue JS](https://github.com/nuejs/nue/tree/master/packages/nuejs) library with the following improvements:

 1. Cleaner, more standards-compatible syntax with fewer special characters and idioms
 2. Components can be rendered on both server and client side, using identical code in both environments, which simplifies implementation and reduces edge cases
 3. Internal diffing algorithm uses virtual DOM, similar to React's approach
 4. Extensive test suite for both static rendering and interactive features
+5. Cleaner, more accessible internal architecture that new developers can easily make sense

 ### Enforced Separation of Concerns
 The most significant change is the strict separation between components and CSS-based design systems: